CSE-437/AnkiPlugin/README.md

 TASKKILL /F /IM anki.exe
 ```

+To run it, enter `python windowsAnkiRestart.py` on the command line from the same directory.
+Ctrl-C will stop it.

+#### How Does It Work?
+Every second, windowsAnkiRestart examines the timestamp of the "Date Modified" field for
+the file you specified.
+If that value is different from the timestamp it cached earlier,
-Upon changes to the plugin file, the script will copy the file to the Anki addons
+windowsAnkiRestart copies the file to the addons directory specified in aniRestartPaths.txt.
-folder and restart Anki.
+Then, it executes the supplied kill command and then opens Anki using the supplied path
+to the Anki executable.